Franklin Half Dollar Series,

 My Collecting Goal

 I have chosen to collect a set of business strikes at the MS-64FBL grade.
 If I ever decide to include proofs, I will likely aim for PR-64DC, as well.
-Of course, for the incredibly expensive examples, such as the two I quoted above, I will settle for non-FBL examples but still stick with MS-64.
-This set is likely to run around $1000 to complete in that grade.
+Of course, for the incredibly expensive examples, such as those I quoted above, I will settle for non-FBL examples but still stick with MS-64.
+This set is likely to run around $3000 to complete in that grade.

 A Note on the Photographs: Because I'm collecting these in PCGS slabs, it is very difficult to take good photos of the coins because (1) I'm photographing through thick plastic, and (2) that plastic is scratched and has dust that accumulates no matter how many times I wipe it off.
 So keep in mind that the actual coins look better than the photographs make them out to be.